jeanca93/Pico-Placa/README.md

 # Pico-Placa
-Pico &amp; Placa predictor for Quito based on local restrictions
+This is a friendly Pico &amp; Placa predictor website for Quito based on local restrictions using ASP NET MVC5 with Bootstrap and Jquery.

+Happy coding!